ArbitrumFoundation/docs/docs/how-tos/register-token-via-dao-governance.md

 Registering a custom token in Arbitrum's [generic-custom gateway](https://docs.arbitrum.io/build-decentralized-apps/token-bridging/configure-token-bridging/setup-generic-custom-gateway) usually requires the parent chain token contract to call `registerCustomL2Token` and `setGateway` itself.
 When the parent chain token is non-upgradeable or otherwise can't make those calls, registration must go through Arbitrum DAO governance using the privileged `forceRegisterTokenToL2` and `setGateways` paths.

-The Arbitrum Foundation publishes a [standardized action contract template](https://forum.arbitrum.foundation/t/announcement-of-standardized-token-registrations-template/29764) — `RegisterAndSetArbCustomGatewayAction` — that wraps both calls in a single privileged action.
+The Arbitrum Foundation publishes a standardized action contract template: `RegisterAndSetArbCustomGatewayAction`, that wraps both calls in a single privileged action.
 Using the template is **a helpful utility, not a requirement**, but it gives proposals a known-safe shape and gives delegates a familiar artifact to verify.

 ## Audience